These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 In Los Angeles, he lucked out with a recurring role on David E. Kelley’s “The Practice.”

 Kravits jokes that he would make a lot more money as a lawyer, but enjoys playing them.
-“I like to say I play a lot of lawyers, but never the same lawyer.
+“I like to say that I play a lot of lawyers, but never the same lawyer.
 I play a mean lawyer, a stupid lawyer, a funny lawyer, a hateful lawyer, an incompetent lawyer.
-Every role is different for me.
-Most of the time he’s on a show for one or two episodes.
+Every role is different for me.”
+Most of the time he is on a show for one or two episodes.

-Kravits says there was once room for negotiation on everything, including billing and locker rooms, but not anymore: “You negotiate with Wall Street.
-And Wall Street is all that matters.
+Kravits says there was once room for negotiation on everything, including billing and locker rooms, but more: “You negotiate with Wall Street.
+And Wall Street is all that matters.”

 The most difficult change was with the larger residuals.
 “I don’t think people realize outside of the company how important residuals are to being able to afford to be an actor,” he says.